kulinseth/ml_courses/challenges/Questions.md

 What is Lasso regression?
 How is it different from OLS and Ridge?
 Linear Regression assumptions:

+Function is a linear combination of the x dimension values.
+RSS: residual sum of squares..
 What are the assumptions required for linear regression?
 What if some of these assumptions are violated?
 Significant features in Regression